skyflowapi/skyflow-python/README.md

 Current the following 5 log levels are supported:

+- `DEBUG`:

-- `DEBUG`: When `LogLevel.DEBUG` is passed, all level of logs will be printed(DEBUG, INFO, WARN, ERROR)
+   When `LogLevel.DEBUG` is passed, all level of logs will be printed(DEBUG, INFO, WARN, ERROR)

+- `INFO`:

-- `INFO`: When `Skyflow.LogLevel.INFO` is passed, INFO logs for every event that has occurred during the SDK flow execution will be printed along with WARN and ERROR logs
+   When `Skyflow.LogLevel.INFO` is passed, INFO logs for every event that has occurred during the SDK flow execution will be printed along with WARN and ERROR logs

+- `WARN`:

-- `WARN`: When `Skyflow.LogLevel.WARN` is passed, WARN and ERROR logs will be printed
+   When `Skyflow.LogLevel.WARN` is passed, WARN and ERROR logs will be printed

+- `ERROR`:

-- `ERROR`:When `Skyflow.LogLevel.ERROR` is passed, only ERROR logs will be printed.
+   When `Skyflow.LogLevel.ERROR` is passed, only ERROR logs will be printed.

+- `OFF`:

-- `OFF`: `LogLevel.OFF` can be used to turn off all logging from the Skyflow SDK.
+   `LogLevel.OFF` can be used to turn off all logging from the Skyflow SDK.

 `Note`:
   - The ranking of logging levels is as follows :  `DEBUG` < `INFO` < `WARN` < `ERROR`